zype/zype.github.io/zobjects.md

 Parameter | Function | Type
 --------- | -------- | ----
 id | String id of the zobject to remove.
-Example: 5389352e69702d401b000000. | Number zobject_type | The title of the zobject type.
+Example: 5389352e69702d401b000000. | String zobject_type | The title of the zobject type.
 Required.
-Example: cards. | String
+Example: card. | String

 #### Response
 200